 Update as per Union Budget 2025

 The Union Budget for FY 2025-26 was presented on February 1, 2025.
-Finance Minister Nirmala Sitharaman introduced changes to the taxation of Unit Linked Insurance Plans (ULIPs).
+Finance Minister Nirmala Sitharaman introduced new ULIP taxation rules.
 Effective from April 1, 2026, ULIPs with annual premiums exceeding ₹2.5 lakh will be subject to long-term capital gains (LTCG) tax at a rate of 12.5% if held for more than one year.

 1. Taxation on High-Premium ULIPs: